- Arvada (CO)

 We provide a very effective approach by providing specialized job coaching.
 Effectual employment training and practical applications of workplace "best practices" will be key components to their success.
 Crossroads’ students attend school and go to work while living in a structured environment (including therapeutic support when needed).

 Another important aspect of the treatment we provide is academic assistance.
 Many of the young adults from Colorado who enroll with ATC are still in need of completing their education.
 However, before they can successfully pursue a degree or trade, most of our students need to develop study skills and change their approach (attitude) toward academics.

 We have been very successful in helping young people from Colorado restore their academic hopes and dreams.
 In addition, we provide specialized assistance for those with learning disorders (like ADHD).
-For more information about our academic assistance programs click here.
+For more information about our academic assistance programs visit our Education and Vocation page.